Rogue-1/HTB/Machines/Linux/Awkward.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 17.84 seconds
 ```
+From looking at the webpage we get a hint about a second domain.

+Fuzzing for it gave us back a webpage but unfortunately we cannot access it without some credentials.
+We can try it out later if we find anything.

 ```console
 └─$ ffuf -w /usr/share/seclists/Discovery/DNS/bitquark-subdomains-top100000.txt  -u http://hat-valley.htb -H "HOST: FUZZ.hat-valley.htb" -v -fs 0,132  -c